Energy in California: Transportation

 Transportation is a major use of energy, driven in part by long commuting distances.
-In 2017, transportation accounted for 40% of total energy use, and in 2015, transportation was estimated to be the largest source of greenhouse gas emissions.
+In 2015, transportation was estimated to be the largest source of greenhouse gas emissions, and in 2017 transportation accounted for 40% of total energy use.

 Gasoline consumption fluctuates with economic conditions and gas prices, but has generally remained flat since 2000, despite increasing population.
 In 2017, Texas surpassed California in gasoline consumption, despite California having 6 million more vehicles.
 Most California motorists are required to use a special motor gasoline blend called California Clean Burning Gasoline (CA CBG).
 By 2004, California completed a transition from methyl tertiary butyl-ether (MTBE) to ethanol as a gasoline oxygenate additive, making California the largest ethanol fuel market in the United States.
 There are four ethanol production plants in central and southern California, but most of California's ethanol supply is transported from other states or abroad.

 As of 2018, California is a leader in the United States in electric vehicles.
 California has the second highest rate of plug-in cars in the world, trailing behind Norway, and making up half of the electric car market in the US.
 The Alternative and Renewable Fuel and Vehicle Technology Program, also called the Clean Transportation Program, arose out of 2007 law and is intended to drive growth in electric vehicles.
 California faces a potential shortage in charging stations, and setup California Electric Vehicle Infrastructure Project (CALeVIP) program to build more chargers.
 In September 2020, California Gov. Gavin Newsom issued an executive order requiring all passenger cars and trucks (not delivery, long-haul, or construction vehicles) sold after 2035 be fully electric.
 Experts have estimated that this will increase California's consumption of electric energy by 25%.
 California operates Vehicle-to-grid (V2G) programs to let electric vehicles supply power to the grid when feasible, and to increase consumption when supply is ample.
 As of 2020, California's EVs have a combined charging capacity of 4.67 GW.